 Educational achievement and subsequent life chances for LAC and previously-LAC are of real concern.
-Pupils who are looked after require additional support and attention in order to improve their situation.
+Pupils who are looked after often require additional support and attention in order to improve their situation.

-Cherry Tree School endeavours to provide positive experiences and offer stability, safety, and individual care and attention for all our pupils.
+St Mary's C of E Primary School & Nursery endeavours to provide positive experiences and offer stability, safety, and individual care and attention for all our pupils.
 With this in mind, we aim to:

-- Encourage pupils to reach their potential and to make good progress in relation to their professional, social and emotional development. - Ensure that pupils enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - Plan support for LAC realistically and use the school's resources efficiently to ensure the school meets their needs. - Promote a positive culture in all aspects of school life. - Help pupils develop their cultural, moral and social understanding.
+- Encourage pupils to reach their potential and to make good progress in relation to their personal, social and emotional development. - Ensure that pupils enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - Plan support for LAC realistically and use the school's resources efficiently to ensure the school meets their needs. - Promote a positive culture in all aspects of school life. - Help pupils develop their cultural, moral and social understanding.